devksingh4/discord-canary/README.md

   Discord Canary
 </h1>

-<p align="center"><b>This is the snap for Discord</b>, <i>"Whether you're part of a school club, gaming group, worldwide art community, or just a handful of friends that want to spend time together, Discord makes it easy to talk every day and hang out more often."</i>.
+<p align="center"><b>This is the snap for Discord Canary</b>, <i>"Whether you're part of a school club, gaming group, worldwide art community, or just a handful of friends that want to spend time together, Discord makes it easy to talk every day and hang out more often."</i>.
+This snap provides the Canary verison of Discord.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>
 <p align="center">
 <a href="https://snapcraft.io/discord-canary"><img src="https://snapcraft.io/discord-canary/badge.svg" alt="Snap Status"></a>
 </p>